 DO YOU STILL DRUM FOR OTHER ARTISTS OR ARE YOU SOLELY A PRODUCER NOW?

-Production and mixing are my primary focus these days, but I'll always love drumming.
+Production and mixing are my primary focus these days, but I'll always love drumming and continue to do that too.
 I've had the privilege of drumming for Big Al Anderson, Dave Carter and Tracy Grammer, Susan Tedeschi, The Shinolas, Vance Gilbert, Dennis Brennan, Ollabelle, Freedy Johnston, Erin McKeown, Junior Wells and many others.
-For a fairly complete list of Lorne Entress album credits click HERE.
+For a fairly incomplete list of Lorne Entress album credits click HERE.